ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     * _redirect_uri_
     * _scope_: the scopes available for this client (to choose from when sending the authorization request)

     Means to obtain the RP registration details are specific to the OP and not covered here.
-For example, you can consult with the [Registering OAuth 2.0 Clients With the Authorization Service](https://backstage.forgerock.com/docs/am/6/oauth2-guide/#register-oauth2-client) guide on creating and obtaining client credentials and scopes for an RP registered with ForgeRock Access Management.
+For example, you can consult the [Registering OAuth 2.0 Clients With the Authorization Service](https://backstage.forgerock.com/docs/am/6/oauth2-guide/#register-oauth2-client) guide on creating and obtaining client credentials and scopes for an RP registered with ForgeRock Access Management.

     > You could also refer to the [ForgeRock example](#full) section, where the process of registering a client is described in the context of a running ForgeRock platform sample.